Smaug123/gitea-repo-config/README.md

 # Development

-To upgrade the NuGet dependencies in the flake, run `nix build .#fetchDeps` and copy the resulting file into `nix/deps.nix`.
+To upgrade the NuGet dependencies in the flake, run `nix build .#default.passthru.fetch-deps && ./result` and copy the resulting file into `nix/deps.nix`.

 ## Formatting